 welcome on Mondays, from beginners to old hands, and you don't need to bring a partner.

-The cost is £2 for members, £3 non-members, or £15 for the term plus membership (£5 for the year).
+The cost is £2 for students, £4 non-students, or £15 for the term for students or £30 for the term for non-students.
 First two weeks free so there's really no excuse not to give it a go!
 Refreshments are provided.

 On Wednesdays during full term there is an advanced class which is run jointly with the Cambridge RSCDS branch between 8-10pm.
 Participation is open to all who are interested it improving their technique (there is much more emphasis on correct foot placement than in Mondays more social classes), class will be taught at a suitable level for the people who attend.
-The weekly cost is £2 (unwaged), £3 (waged), or £15/£22 respectively for the term.
+The weekly cost is £2 (students), £4 (non-students), or £15/£30 respectively for the term.